 Personal safety includes actual and perceived safety.
-For people to choose public transport they need to feel safe and secure.
-Road safety is also important to avoid accidents and delays.
+For people to choose public transport they need to feel safe and secure and public transport is safer than other modes of transport.
+Road safety is also important to avoid crashes and delays.